Moduli of hybrid curves I: Variations of canonical measures: Abstract

+The present paper is the first in a series devoted to the study of asymptotic geometry of Riemann surfaces and their moduli spaces.

-We introduce the \emph{moduli space of hybrid curves} as the hybrid compactification of the moduli space of curves thereby refining the one obtained by Deligne and Mumford.
-As the main theorem of this paper we then show that the universal family of \emph{canonically measured} hybrid curves over this moduli space varies continuously.
+We introduce the moduli space of hybrid curves as a new compactification of the moduli space of curves, refining the one obtained by Deligne and Mumford.
+This is the moduli space for multiscale geometric objects which mix complex and higher rank tropical and non-Archimedean geometries, reflecting both discrete and continuous features.

-On the way to achieve this, we present constructions and results which we hope could be of independent interest.
-In particular, we introduce \emph{higher rank} variants of hybrid spaces which refine and combine both the ones considered by Berkovich, Boucksom and Jonsson, and metrized complexes of varieties studied by Baker and the first named author.
-Furthermore, we introduce canonical measures on hybrid curves which simultaneously generalize the Arakelov-Bergman measure on Riemann surfaces, Zhang measure on metric graphs, and Arakelov-Zhang measure on metrized curve complexes.
+We define canonical measures on hybrid curves which combine and generalize Arakelov--Bergman measures on Riemann surfaces and Zhang measures on metric graphs.

-This paper is part of our attempt to understand the precise link between the non-Archimedean Zhang measure and variations of Arakelov-Bergman measures in families of Riemann surfaces, answering a question which has been open since the pioneering work of Zhang on admissible pairing in the nineties.
+We then show that the universal family of canonically measured hybrid curves over this moduli space varies continuously.
+This provides a precise link between the non-Archimedean Zhang measure and variations of Arakelov--Bergman measures in families of Riemann surfaces, answering a question which has been open since the pioneering work of Zhang on admissible pairing in the nineties.